idris-lang/Idris-dev/docs/effects/impleff.rst

 Here, the continuation is called multiple times in each handler, for each value in the list of possible values.
-In the ``List`` handler, we accumulate all successful results, and in the ``Maybe`` handler we try the first value in the last, and try later values only if that fails.
+In the ``List`` handler, we accumulate all successful results, and in the ``Maybe`` handler we try the first value in the list, and try later values only if that fails.

 File Management
 ===============